 If you travel regularly to multiple locations like I do, when booking your own appointments always use the time zone function in your chosen online calendar.

 There are many good schedulers on the market so do your research.
 What I love about an online meeting scheduler is that it takes care of emails and phone calls back and forward in setting the meeting and then sends everyone attending it prompt emails or texts as reminders of their attendance.
 Missed meetings and communication in a long distance relationship is the kiss of death.

-Flexibility of workstyle allows you to work across the whole of a 24 hour period, not so great if you like the structure of a 9-5 day however, if you thrive on variety and the ability to schedule your work around your natural peak productivity times then it is perfect.
+Flexibility of workstyle allows you to work across the whole of a 24 hour period.
+Not so great if you like the structure of a 9-5 day.
+Perfect if you thrive on variety and the ability to schedule work around your natural peak productivity times.

-Take into consideration how those you are communicating with like to work too – relationships are a two way street.
+Take into consideration how those you are communicating with like to work too.
+Relationships are a two way street.
 Disappointment arises when unmet expectations occur.
 Clarity with your team and clients on when, who, what and how is essential.
 When everyone is on the ‘same page’ and expectations are clear the gap for miscommunication is shortened.

 Using project management software that allows you to share with your team and clients.
 Allocating tasks, setting deadlines and discussion around projects go a long way in knowing who is doing what when.
 This transparent communication improves the remote client relationship.
 We use basecamp

 In summary, no matter what tools you are using to engage your team and clients when working away from the office, the rules of relationships will always apply.
 Communication, Flexibility and Clear Expectations are key.